lcsirmaz/entropy-rules/9drule/iter2/README.md

-In this iteration [scaled down double rules](../drules.txt) are applied to entropy inequalities generated at the [previous iteration](../iter1/it1.txt).
+In this iteration [scaled down double rules](../drules.txt) are applied to entropy inequalities generated at the [previous iteration](../iter1/it1.txt) chopped at 30.
 The MOLP problems and their solutions are in [vlp](vlp).
 New inequalities are extraced to the files [result](result)/NN.new.
 Finally, the minimal set with all newly generated inequalities is collected into